ThePrimeagen/99/README.md

 ## How to use
 **you must have opencode installed and setup**

-Add the following configuration to your neovim startuource /home/theprimeagen/.tmux-sessionizer
+Add the following configuration to your neovim hot sauce /home/theprimeagen/.tmux-sessionizer

 I make the assumption you are using Lazy
 ```lua